HEALTH DATA 2030

 In the development of digitalisation and the data economy, we must ensure that individual rights are fulfilled and people become empowered to use their own data.

-The aim of the project is to ensure Finland’s active role in sustainable digitalisation development.
+The aim of the project was to ensure Finland’s active role in sustainable digitalisation development.
 Sustainable digitalisation is associated with the development of a European single market for data as defined in the European data strategy and the ethical use of artificial intelligence as a driver of data-based services.

 Where are we at?